Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Abstract

 \section{Abstract}

 The heightened realism of AI-generated images can be attributed to the rapid development of synthetic models, including generative adversarial networks (GANs) and diffusion models (DMs).
 The malevolent use of synthetic images, such as the dissemination of fake news or the creation of fake profiles, however, raises significant concerns regarding the authenticity of images.
 Though many forensic algorithms have been developed for detecting synthetic images, their performance, especially the generalization capability, is still far from being adequate to cope with the increasing number of synthetic models.
-In this work, we propose a simple yet very effective synthetic image detection method via a language-guided contrastive learning and a new formulation of the detection problem.
-We first augment the training images with carefully-designed textual labels, enabling us to use a joint image-text contrastive learning for the forensic feature extraction.
-In addition, we formulate the synthetic image detection as an identification problem, which is vastly different from the traditional classification-based approaches.
-It is shown that our proposed LanguAge-guided SynThEsis Detection (LASTED) model achieves much improved generalizability to unseen image generation models and delivers promising performance that far exceeds state-of-the-art competitors by +22.66\% accuracy and +15.24\% AUC.
-The code is available at \textbf{https://github.com/HighwayWu/LASTED}.
+In this work, we propose a simple yet very effective synthetic image detection method via a language-guided contrastive learning.
+Specifically, we augment the training images with carefully-designed textual labels, enabling us to use a joint visual-language contrastive supervision for learning a forensic feature space with better generalization.
+It is shown that our proposed LanguAge-guided SynThEsis Detection (LASTED) model achieves much improved generalizability to unseen image generation models and delivers promising performance that far exceeds state-of-the-art competitors over four datasets.
+The code is available at \url{https://github.com/HighwayWu/LASTED}.

+\begin{IEEEImpStatement} Synthetic image detection research has become crucial in combating the proliferation of digitally manipulated visuals across media platforms.
+However, current detection methods have shown limitations in out-of-domain testing scenario, with studies indicating that up to 35\% of synthetic images can evade existing detectors.
+The innovative method presented in this word address these shortcomings by significantly enhancing detection accuracy to over 95\%.
+This advancement not only fortifies trust in digital media but also broadens the applications of synthetic image detection to areas such as online content moderation, digital forensics, and the protection of intellectual property.
+Furthermore, this work could provide a vital tool for educators and policymakers in their efforts to combat misinformation and uphold digital authenticity. \end{IEEEImpStatement}